snapplelevi/langston-thresholding/example/README.md

 Tenative things to come back to:

+- Make sure the package builds with igraph as a .xz file (per CRAN docs)

 - Figure out solution for unique names when multiple methods are passed to the analysis function (currently using the PID string for now)

 - Figure out a more unique name than "thresholding" iterative file, which would make the results unreadable and not helpful to the user.

+  grthresh, graphthresh, lgthresh (Langston graph thresholding),

-- Add additional paramters for file naming inputs (like outfile_prefix)
+- Add additional parameters for file naming inputs (like outfile_prefix)
   - Want to give users the versatility to rename their files while still being able to use the package.
 Right now the code is set up to run only if the user is following the .iterative.txt name.
 Maybe choose an optional